muhammadmohsinali/drupal-site/README.md

 #IMPORTANT NOTE

 1) You need to run composer install command in order to have Drupal core with all dependencies.
-2) The database is attached in the main repo, called database.zip.
+2) The database is attached in the main repo, called DrupalDatabase.zip.

 # Drupal JSON User Migration